Learning Italian in Milan – when taking a language course in the country of origin, you obviously learn much more than just the local tongue.

-I can remember neither the moment nor the occasion – but there was a point when I clearly saw my life’s biggest goal.
+I can remember neither the moment nor the occasion.
+Nevertheless, there was a point when I clearly saw my life’s biggest goal.

 My goal in life is to be fluent in ten languages when my time has come.

 If I were happy with elemental knowledge, I’d be already there.
-But ‘fluent’ is key, consequently, I’m taking my Bildungsurlaub serious and do brush up the dusty basics.
+But fluent is key, consequently, I’m taking my Bildungsurlaub seriously and do brush up on the dusty basics.

-After Rome and Izmir, last year I intended to study Portuguese in Lisbon.
-Since this didn’t work out due to the school’s neck cutting prices, I was rather indecisive.
+After Rome and Izmir, I intended to study Portuguese in Lisbon.
+Since this didn’t work out due to the school’s neck-cutting prices, I was rather indecisive.
 And I was indecisive until there wasn’t much to decide anymore, therefore I ended up in Italy again.
 This time in Milan.

 Regarding my Italian class, it was again the eclectic mix of students from around the globe that impressed me the most.
 It was like Luciano Benetton put us together to incarnate his ‘United Colors’ campaign:

-He was sitting next to Gamze, an aerial Ottoman beauty from Istanbul, formerly studying economy in Harvard.
-Beautiful Gamze with this melancholic expression on her face despairing over the events of Summer 2016 back home in Turkey.
+He was sitting next to Gamze, an aerial Ottoman beauty from Istanbul, formerly studying economy at Harvard.

 Then there was Paula, a sumptuous Brazilian looker, putting up with two hours on the train every day just to come to class from the lost village whereto she had followed her Italian love.